 Installing solar panels for your home is a big decision, on the scale of buying a new car.
 It takes careful planning and research.
 But unlike a car, your solar energy system will not depreciate in value the moment you buy it.
-Installing solar panels is an investment that keeps giving, for twenty years on average.
+Installing solar panels is an investment that keeps giving, for twenty five years on average.
 The sun is shining, why not take advantage?

 1) Get your numbers